ooq/kritis/docs/tutorial.md

     EOF
     ```

-1. Set up an AttestationAuthority.
+1. Set up an Attestor.

-    Kritis relies on user-defined AttestationAuthorities to attest images to be admitted.
+    Kritis relies on user-defined Attestors to attest images to be admitted.
     Once an image is attested, it will always be (re-)admitted in the future.

     1. Create a public and private key pair.
 You'll be prompted to create a